-[02-APR-20] The Implantable Intertial Sensor (A3035) is a wireless accelerometer and gyroscope that may be implanted beneath the skin of a small mammal or attached to the exterior of a fish.
-As we describe in our IIS Technical Proposal, the design of the IIS is motivated by an experiment to measure the movement of freely-swimming fish in a water tank, but the IIS will work equally well measuring the dynamics of freely-moving rats and mice.
-The A3035B is equipped with a 13-mm helical antenna and two 5-mm helical leads we use to recharge the battery.
-Antenna and leads are insulated with silicone.
-The circuit itself is encapsulated in epoxy and silicone.
-To attach the device to a fish, we wrap it in a custom-made rubber sleave, which we can super-glue to the fish's scales or skin.
+[25-JUL-22] The Implantable Intertial Sensor (IIS, A3035) is a wireless accelerometer and gyroscope that may be implanted beneath the skin of a small mammal or attached to the exterior of a fish.
+The IIS communicates using our Subcutaneous Transmitter (SCT) telemetry system.
+The design of the IIS was motivated by a desire to measure the movement of freely-swimming fish in a water tank, but the IIS will work equally well measuring the dynamics of freely-moving rats and mice.
+The A3035B is equipped with a 30-mm thin loop antenna insulated in silicone.
+The sensor body is encapsulated in epoxy and silicone.
+To attach the IIS to a fish, we wrap it in a custom-made rubber sleeve, which we super-glue to the fish's scales or skin.
 To implant in a mouse, we make an incision in the skin, insert the IIS and sew up again.

-The A3035B provides 128 sixteen-bit samples of each of x, y, and z components of acceleration, and x, y, and z components of rotation.
+The A3035B provides 128 sixteen-bit samples of each of x, y, and z components of angular velocity, and x, y, and z components of linear acceleration.
 The total number of samples per second is 6 × 128 = 768 SPS.
-Total quiescent current we expect to be around 1.2 mA.
+Total quiescent current we is 1.2 mA.
 It's CR1225 battery provides 48 mA-hr capacity, which allows for 40 total hours of operation.
 All versions consume 0.8 μA when turned off.
 For each two months we leave an A3035B inactive on the shelf, it loses one hour of battery life.

 [03-APR-20] We receive 25,000 custom-made rubber bands that fit around our smaller-sized implantable devices, as shown below.

 This rubber adheres well to super-glue.
 We can glue two bands together instantly with super-glue gel.
-With the rubber sleave around the device, we can glue it to the exterior of a fish, and pull it off later.
-We throw away the rubber sleave, recharge the battery, and use another sleave for the next experiment.
+With the rubber sleeve around the device, we can glue it to the exterior of a fish, and pull it off later.
+We throw away the rubber sleeve, recharge the battery, and use another sleeve for the next experiment.

 [20-AUG-20] We have 100 of A303501A in 10 panels of 10.